dcruzven/Water-Well-Project/README.md

 # Future Analysis

 If we had more time, we would work to make our model more accurate and also decrease the amount of false negatives.
+We want to make sure that the Humanitarian Relief Co. has a reliable model that will not miss any water wells and only report water wells that need maintenance.